-2.1 Nitrogen and phosphorus inputs in the reference period 1997-2003
+2.1.
+Nitrogen and phosphorus inputs in the reference period 1997-2003

 As mentioned in the Preface, the HELCOM Contracting Parties agreed - when adopting the HELCOM Baltic Sea Action Plan - to reduce their nutrient inputs so that good environmental status of the Baltic Sea can be achieved by 2021 (HELCOM 2007).
-The provisional reduction requirements were achieved by deducting maximum allowable nutrient inputs (MAI) to the Baltic Sea sub-basins from waterborne reference inputs and dividing the reduction requirement between the Contracting Parties according to specified allocation principles (see e.g. HELCOM 2013c).
+The provisional reduction requirements were achieved by deducting maximum allowable nutrient inputs (MAI) to the Baltic Sea sub-basins from waterborne reference inputs and dividing the reduction requirement between the Contracting Parties according to specified allocation principles (see e.g. HELCOM 2013).
 Inputs in the reference period 1997-2003 are given in Table 2.1.
 The reference input was defined as the average annual waterborne input in 1997-2003 based on the available PLC data set in 2007.
 Airborne nitrogen deposition was seen as a background input without any reduction targets in the BSAP 2007; the used average airborne nitrogen and phosphorus deposition in the reference period is also shown in Table 2.1.
 In the BSAP 2007, the MAI was approximately 602,000 tonnes of nitrogen and 21,000 tonnes of phosphorus waterborne inputs, respectively, leading to a reduction requirement on water inputs of 135,000 tonnes of nitrogen and 15,300 tonnes of phosphorus compared with the reference period.

 The PLC data set has been updated (see Chapter 1) and the waterborne input in the reference period (1997-2003) has been flow normalized, resulting in a revised set of waterborne inputs for the reference period (Table 2.2).
-This data set has then been used for calculating the revised nutrient reduction scheme which was adopted by the 2013 HELCOM Copenhagen Ministerial Meeting (HELCOM 2013a).
+This data set has then been used for calculating the revised nutrient reduction scheme.
 Also, nitrogen deposition has been recalculated and normalized for the reference period (Table 2.2).
 In the calculation of the revised MAI and new CART for the HELCOM Ministerial Meeting in 2013, contributions from Contracting Parties to atmospheric nitrogen deposition was taken into account when allocating the nitrogen reduction requirements between the HELCOM Contracting Parties.
-Further reduction is assumed on transboundary atmospheric nitrogen deposition originating from non-HELCOM sources and for waterborne nitrogen and phosphorus inputs from non-Contracting Parties (HELCOM 2013c).
-Only phosphorus deposition is considered as an input for which the sources are not identified and for which there is no expected reduction requirement.
+For the timebeing, only transboundary atmospheric nitrogen deposition originating from non-HELCOM sources and all phosphorus deposition are considered as background inputs to the Baltic Sea (HELCOM 2013).

-The revised maximum allowable inputs calculated by BNI using the PLC-5.5 data set are 792,200 tonnes of nitrogen and 21,700 tonnes of phosphorus, leading to a reduction requirement of 118,100 tonnes of nitrogen and 15,200 tonnes of phosphorus compared to the inputs during the reference period 1997-2003 (HELCOM 2013a).
+The revised maximum allowable inputs calculated by BNI using the PLC-5.5 data set are 792,200 tonnes of nitrogen and 21,700 tonnes of phosphorus, leading to a reduction requirement of 118,100 tonnes of nitrogen and 15,200 tonnes of phosphorus compared to the inputs during the reference period 1997-2003 (pending on the final decision of the HELCOM Ministerial Meeting, October 2013, HELCOM Ministerial Declaration, 2013).

-In order to evaluate the progress of countries in reaching their nutrient reduction targets and to assess the effectiveness of measures to reduce nutrient inputs, it is important to evaluate the longterm trends in emissions and inputs of nutrients.
-Thus, the development from 1994 to 2010 and
+In order to evaluate the progress of countries in reaching their nutrient reduction targets and to assess the effectiveness of measures to reduce nutrient inputs, it is important to evaluate the long-term trends in emissions and inputs of nutrients.
+Thus, the development from 1994 to 2010 and a comparison between inputs during 2008-2010 (the most recent three-year average for a robust comparison) compared with the reference period (1997-2003) has been calculated and is summarized in this chapter.